PRBonn/PIN_SLAM/README.md

 <details>
   <summary>[Details (click to expand)]</summary>

-The bounding box of `(cropped)_map_file.ply` will be used as the bounding box for mesh reconstruction. `mesh_min_nn` controls the trade-off between completeness and accuracy.
+The bounding box of `(cropped)_map_file.ply` will be used as the bounding box for mesh reconstruction.
+This file should be stored in the `map` subfolder of the result folder.
+You may directly use the original `neural_points.ply` or crop the neural points in software such as CloudCompare.
+The argument `mesh_min_nn` controls the trade-off between completeness and accuracy.
 The smaller number (for example `6`) will lead to a more complete mesh with more guessed artifacts.
 The larger number (for example `15`) will lead to a less complete but more accurate mesh.
+The reconstructed mesh would be saved as `output_mesh_file.ply` in the `mesh` subfolder of the result folder.

-For example, for the case of the sanity test, run:
+For example, for the case of the sanity test described above, run:

 ```
 python3 vis_pin_map.py ./experiments/sanity_test_*  0.2 neural_points.ply mesh_20cm.ply 8